ArturoAP/arturoap.github.io/articles/eleventy-githubpages.md

 ---
-title: Publish an eleventy site on github pages
+title: How to publish an eleventy site on github pages
 description: Work around the github + jekyll settings and get an eleventy site up and running on githubpages
 bannerImage: /img/eleventy-githubpages.png
 date: 2021-01-10